So You Wanna Be An Audiobook Narrator

 The areas of voiceover in which I specialize are audiodramas and audiobooks.
 Occasionally, I have done audiodramas and narrative projects which were released as podcasts.
 Narrative podcasts and audiodramas are a fantastic creative medium, but stylistically they tend to be a bit different from a more traditional audiobook.
 For now, let's focus on audiobooks.

 Audiobooks are commonly categorized as long form, for exactly the reason you would expect: the resulting product is quite long compared to other areas of voiceover.
-Sometimes, quite long - the audiobook for Neil Stephenson's Reamde is 38 hours and 29 minutes long.
+Sometimes, extremely long - the audiobook for Neil Stephenson's Reamde is 38 hours and 29 minutes long.
 Don't let that scare you though - many audiobooks clock in somewhere closer to 6 - 13 hours.

 Long form voiceover projects (audiobooks, e-learning, podcasts) put unique demands on the actor when compared to shorter forms of voiceover (commercials, IVR, gaming, animation) - namely, stamina.
 All voice actors should be vigilant about taking proper care of their voice by staying hydrated, warming up, and using protective techniques when performing vocal violence (screaming, growling, extreme alteration of the speaking voice, etc).
 When doing a long form project, it is particularly important to warm up, periodically stretch, and make sustainable choices when creating voices for characters.